nicolas-kuechler/eth-cil-road-segmentation-2018/README.md

 pip install -r requirements.txt
 ```

+Please make sure that the data folder contains the required images for training and testing.
+Otherwise it is possbile to download them from this repository.

 #### Running a model

 The following command should be run at the road-segmentation directory level.